by Greg Nolan

 A Budget Alternative

-Osaka makes a cold coffee dripper that makes 4-cups.
+Osaka makes a cold coffee dripper that makes 4 cups.
 The Osaka Cold Brew Dripper costs less than the Yama towers or even the DIY approach.
-This would be a good introduction to Kyoto-style drip coffee at a lower price point.
+It would be a good introduction to Kyoto-style drip coffee at a lower price point.
 It also takes up less space in your kitchen.

-If you’re a coffee aficionado and you haven’t tried Kyoto-Style cold brew, you’re missing out.
-Seek out a local coffee shop in your area where you can try cold-drip coffee or start making your own at home.
+You’re missing out if you’re a coffee aficionado and haven’t tried Kyoto-Style cold brew.
+Seek out a local coffee shop where you can try cold-drip coffee or start making your own at home.
 Then you can taste the difference.

 Resources